fivism/fivism.github.io/index.md

 ### Worthwhile literature
 #### 2025
+- They Thought They Were Free by Milton Mayer
 - Small Things Like These by Claire Keegan
 - Rejection by Tony Tulathimutte
 - Time Shelter by Georgi Gospodinov